-Our scientists will spend the next ten days investigating the pelagic marine ecosystem and underlying oceanography of the leeward (east) coast of Oahu from the NOAA Ship Oscar Elton Sette.
+Our scientists will spend the next ten days investigating the pelagic marine ecosystem and underlying oceanography of the leeward coast of Oʻahu from the NOAA Ship Oscar Elton Sette.

 What are plankton?

 Plankton are the lifeblood of the ocean and the planet.
 They are a vital part of the food web at its very foundation and core.
 Plankton feeds the rest of the marine life in the ocean and what eventually provides seafood for our tables.
 Furthermore, most marine life starts as babies living in the plankton.
 Plankton can be microscopic, can live in very deep water far from land, and can be very rare.
 These three things make catching plankton very challenging.
 Scientists have to use special nets to catch plankton in a way that can tell us how abundant they are and filter enough water to catch the rare ones.
 As plankton become larger, they transition to a category of organisms called micronekton.
 Micronekton are difficult to capture for some of the same reasons as plankton, with the added challenge that they can swim away from nets.

 How can we tell if the ocean is healthy?
 Much in the same way a medical doctor would tell us if we are healthy or not.
 They take our pulse or perhaps order a blood test.
 Similarly, we can test or sample the ocean to see if it is healthy.
 Plankton are key to a healthy ocean.
 We can take simple measurements and sample the water to examine important properties within it.
 While ocean water has many important properties, clearly one of the most important properties relate to what is living in it, namely plankton.

 We hope to compare ocean conditions around Oʻahu in the 1950s–1970s to the ocean today—to better understand ocean resiliency, ocean health, and ocean productivity through one of its most basic form of life: the plankton.
 We can use the same types of survey gear now in the same areas to see if the plankton are the same or different.